aman-shown7008/LeagueX-Assignment/README.md

 # About

-News-App is an amazing app through where you can find shows you love more easily.
+News-App is an amazing app through where you can find article you love more easily.
 Want to know more about current situation of Globe ?
 News-App is one place where you will find everything.
 Select the bar and start browsing NOW !.

 # Requirements